eileenmcnaughton/civicrm_entity/README.md

 ## Version support

+8.x-3.x for Drupal 9 Known to work with CiviCRM 5.51+ 4.0.x for Drupal 10 Requires CiviCRM 5.60+

 We do our best to support as many versions of CiviCRM Core as is feasible.

 CiviCRM Entity is primarily tested and developed against and for ESR versions.
 Updates due to CiviCRM Core happen as bugs or changes are reported, or are contributed.
 It is rare that a more recent version of CiviCRM has a problem, but for best success use the ESR. https://civicrm.org/esr

+5.63 recommended at the time of this writing, but no known issues for later versions.

 ## Issues